starbuck10/JCoffie/_pages/about.md

 * Innovation and Product/Service Development
 * Leadership and Organizational Psychology
 * Agile Operations and Planning
-* Consulting and Business Management
+* Consulting, Business Management, and Entrepreneurship

 ## Personal life